Table of Contents

 1 PM: Oakville Grocery

-Rise and shine rested, and get right into wine tasting.
-Most tasting rooms open at 11 AM.
+Rise and shine rested and get right into wine tasting as most tasting rooms open at 11 AM.
 For all-day sustenance while on the road, make a pit stop at Oakville Grocery.
 Cars line the highway, and picnic tables provide ample space to tie up your pup (if you brought them) and relax under the shade trees.
-It’s a market with amazing made-to-order sandwiches; whether it’s braised pork on brioche or Petaluma chicken salad with apple-fennel slaw, they’ve got you covered.
+Its market has amazing made-to-order sandwiches; whether it’s braised pork on brioche or Petaluma chicken salad with apple-fennel slaw, they’ve got you covered.

 2 PM: Preston Farm & Winery